eModbus/eModbus/README.md

 }
 ```

 You can start making requests now.
-In the code below a "read holding register" request is sent to server ``#1``, requesting one data word at address 10.
+In the code below a "read holding register" request is sent to server id ``1``, requesting one data word at address 10.
 Please disregard the ``token`` value of 0x12345678 for now, it will be explained further below:

 ```
 Error err = RS485.addRequest(1, READ_HOLD_REGISTER, 10, 1, 0x12345678);